 Within 5 working days after completion of a particular lot incorporating the final wearing course, test the final wearing surface of the pavement for conformance with specified plan grade requirements.
-Provide a final wearing surface of pavement conforming to the elevations and cross sections and not vary more than 15 mm 0.05 foot from the plan grade established and approved.
-Match finished surfaces at juncture with other pavements with finished surfaces of abutting pavements except for where paragraph ASPHALT PAVEMENT-PORTLAND CEMENT CONCRETE JOINTS apply.
+Provide a final wearing surface of pavement conforming to the elevations and cross sections shown and not vary more than 15 mm 0.05 foot from the plan grade established and approved at site of work.
+Match finished surfaces at juncture with other pavements with finished surfaces of abutting pavements.
 Deviation from the plan elevation will not be permitted in areas of pavements where closer conformance with planned elevation is required for the proper functioning of drainage and other appurtenant structures involved.
-The grade will be determined by running lines of levels along the centerline of the completed lot at intervals of 7.6 m 25 feet or less longitudinally to determine the elevation of the completed pavement surface.
+The grade will be determined by running lines of levels along the centerline at intervals of $7.6\ \mathrm{m}$ 25 feet or less longitudinally to determine the elevation of the completed pavement surface.
 Measure transverse grades at appropriate intervals.
 Diamond grinding can be used to remove high spots to meet grade requirements.
 Skin patching for correcting low areas or planing or milling for correcting high areas will not be permitted.
 Maintain detailed notes of the results of the testing and provide a copy to the Government immediately after each day's testing.